-Only two kings in Korean history were given the title "the Great", one of them being King Gwangaeto the Great, who I wrote about earlier this year, and the other being King Sejong the Great.
+Only two kings in Korean history were given the title "the Great," one of them being King Gwangaeto the Great, who I wrote about earlier this year, and the other being King Sejong the Great.
 Today, I'll be writing about King Sejong, the 4th king of the Joseon Dynasty and the founder of Hangul (한글), the Korean language.

 Today, May 15, marks King Sejong's day of birth.
 According to the Lunar calendar, his birthday is April 10, 1397, but May 15 is recognized as his birthday by the Gregorian calendar.
 He was the 6th and last son of King Taejong, the third king of the Joseon Dynasty.
 If you're interested in King Taejong, a historical fiction K-drama, The King of Tears, Lee Bang-won, came out a few years ago.
 Lee Bang-won was King Taejong's birth name.

-The image above is Actor Song Joong-ki who plays young Sejong in a 2011 historical fiction K-drama called Tree With Deep Roots (뿌리 깊음 나무).
+The image above is of actor Song Joong-ki who plays young Sejong in a 2011 historical fiction K-drama called Tree With Deep Roots (뿌리 깊음 나무).
 I haven't watched the drama but I've had this on my watch list for a while.
 I may make the plunge and watch it after writing this blog post. 😆

 The Youngest Becomes King

 King Sejong's oldest brother, Lee Jae or Grand Prince Yangnyeong (양녕대군), was rebellious and showed too much love for leisurely pleasures.
-Lee Bo, Grand Prince Hyoryeong(효령대군), was the second son in line for the throne but he became a scholar who studied Buddhism.
-It was noted that later in his life he left the palace and wandered the mountains.
+Lee Bo, Grand Prince Hyoryeong (효령대군), was the second son in line for the throne but he became a scholar who studied Buddhism.
+It was noted that later in his life, he left the palace and wandered the mountains.

 According to Namu Wiki, Grand Prince Hyoryeong was pushed out of succession because he could not drink alcohol.
-A king who could not hold his liquor, especially on occasions like meeting an important envoy was not fit to be a king.
-King Taejong mentioned that "it is okay for a monarch to drink too much alcohol but according to protocol, it is problematic if he cannot drink at all."
+A king who could not hold his liquor, especially on occasions like meeting an important envoy, was not fit to be a king.
+King Taejong mentioned that "it is okay for a monarch to drink too much alcohol, but according to protocol, it is problematic if he cannot drink at all."
 However, it is said that because of his easy-going nature, Grand Prince Hyoryeong was not fit to be a king anyway.

 The only son who showed potential to be a good king was Lee Do, Grand Prince Chungnyeong (충녕대군), better known as King Sejong.
-He ascended to the throne at the age of 21 on August 10, 1418, and reigned until February 17, 1450 when he died due to diabetes complications.
+He ascended to the throne at the age of 21 on August 10, 1418, and reigned until February 17, 1450, when he died due to diabetes complications.

 His Greatest Achievement